The Winterthur Library

 1 leaf: ill.

-Summary: Modern copy of a ca.1860 paper doll, the original lithography of which was done by Olivier-Pinot.
+Modern copy of a circa1860 paper doll, the original lithography of which was done by Olivier-Pinot.
 The modern copy is in black and white.
 The doll, her dress, and her accessories have front and back views.
 The accessories include a bonnet, a hat, and two fancy headpices composed of flowers and lace caps.

 Although purchased in Germany, the text is in French.